airnativeextensions/ANE-AgeRange/.github/ISSUE_TEMPLATE/00-bug-report.md

 ---
 name: Bug Issue
-about: Use this agerange for reporting a bug
+about: Use this template for reporting a bug
 labels: 'Bug'
 ---

-If you are reporting a bug please make sure you fill out the following information, otherwise delete this agerange and ask your question.
+If you are reporting a bug please make sure you fill out the following information, otherwise delete this template and ask your question.

 ##### Expected behaviour